themarcusaurelius/Metricbeat/README.md

-# Metricbeat - A lightweight shipper for system Metrics.
+## Metricbeat - A lightweight shipper for system Metrics.

-Collect metrics from your systems and services.
+Metricbeat is a lightweight shipper for metric data, that will send system data and metrics to your Vizion Elastic app. [more](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-overview.html)
 From CPU to memory, Redis to NGINX, and much much more, Metricbeat is a lightweight way to send system and service statistics.

 #### Installation

+1. Option <b>A</b> Automatic Installation

 ##### Windows